googleforgames/global-multiplayer-demo/README.md

 ![GKE Service](files/gke-service.jpg)

-Or if you have kubectl already setup for each cluster, You can use it to to grab the EXTERNAL-IPs on each GKE cluster:
+Or if you have kubectl already setup for each cluster, you can use it to to grab the EXTERNAL-IPs on each GKE cluster:

 ```shell
 $ kubectl get svc/agones-allocator -n agones-system